 Always Forward: All incoming calls are sent to the number you specify; your phone doesn’t even ring.
 This option overrides all other forwarding options.

 Forward When Busy: Calls are forwarded when you’re on the phone and choose not to answer.
-This option is normally used to send a missed call to voice mail, though you can forward to any number.
+This option is normally used to send a missed call to voicemail, although you can forward to any number.

-Forward When Unreached: Calls are forwarded when the phone is turned off, out of range, or in Airplane mode.
-As with the two preceding settings, this option normally forwards calls to voice mail.
+Forward When Unreached: Calls are forwarded when the phone is turned off, out of range, or in airplane mode.
+As with the two previous settings, this option normally forwards calls to voicemail.

 Set the forwarding number.